atom0s/arcanus-v1/README.md

 ## arcanus

-A Node.js website framework that is extendable through plugins.
+A Node.js website framework that is extensible through plugins.

 ## Requirements